GoogleCloudPlatform/anthos-config-management-samples/quickstart/README.md

 ### Root configs

-To verify resources in the "monorepo/root" directory has been synced to the cluster:
+You can verify resources in the "monorepo/root" directory has been synced to the cluster using `kubectl` and [`nomos`](https://cloud.google.com/kubernetes-engine/docs/add-on/config-sync/how-to/nomos-command) commands:

 ```console
 # Check Config Sync status